golemfactory/golem-architecture/gaps/gap-4_comp_manifest/gap-4_comp_manifest.md

 The need for a Computation Manifest originates from the upcoming Internet access feature, where each outbound request is routed via Provider's host operating system.
-In order to prevent unwanted / illegal behavior on Provider's behalf, she needs to remain in control of actions that Requestors can execute on her machine.
+In order to prevent unwanted / illegal behavior on Provider's behalf, they need to remain in control of actions that Requestors can execute on their machine.

 With Computation Manifests, Requestors constrain themselves to a certain set of allowed actions, to be negotiated with and approved by a